 "This is a kind of cop out.
 Talking about 2011 or 2012 without saying what you're going to do from this year is a way of hiding behind fine speeches about reforming the state," said Michel Sapin, a Socialist party spokesman on economic affairs.

-Friday's announcement followed a similar operation in December, when Sarkozy outlined a series of measures aimed at reducing red tape in France and improving state services.
+Friday's announcement followed a similar operation in December, when Sarkozy outlined a series of measures aimed at reducing red tape in

 A third and final raft of proposals are due to be unveiled in May, looking at welfare benefits and social spending.